All Products

 Manage MaxCompute tables

-You can add the current table to a target data collection and manage the table on the data collection's details page.
-You can also view the data collections that contain the current table.
-For more information, see Data collections.
+You can add the current table to a target data album to manage it on the details page of the album, or view the data albums that the table has joined.
+For more information, see Data albums.

-In the navigation pane on the left of the Data Map page, click Configuration Management > Category Management Configuration to configure category-based navigation for managing MaxCompute tables.
-For more information, see Configuration Management.
+In the navigation pane on the left of Data Map, choose Configuration Management > Category Management Configuration to configure category navigation for managing MaxCompute tables.
+For more information, see Configuration management.